 How to Claim Pavement Accident Compensation – The ultimate guide

 Pavements are a common sight from villages to town and cities.
 A pedestrian walkway, they should be safe for us to use.
 This means whoever is responsible for the pavement needs to keep it in good condition.
-But this, along with other issues, doesn’t always happen and this can lead to a trip on a pavement.
-If this has happened to you, the assumption you have made may be that there is no one to blame for the accident.
+But this, along with other issues, doesn’t always happen, which can lead to a trip on a pavement.
+If this has happened to you, the assumption you have made maybe that there is no one to blame for the accident.

 This may not be the case.
 Most pavements are for public use and maintained by local government, a town council or your local authority.
-They may do this themselves, using their employees or they may contract this work to a private maintenance company.
+They may do this themselves, using their employees, or contract this work to a private maintenance company.

-As the body responsible for maintaining pavements, they have a duty of care to the public that the pavements will be in a fit state to use, free from defects and hazards.
+As the body responsible for maintaining pavements, they have a duty of care to the public that they will be in a fit state to use, free from defects and hazards.

 Ask yourself this question – what caused you to trip and fall on the pavement?
 Were there piles of rubbish that had not been cleared away obscuring your view?
 Was the pavement uneven, and clearly in need of remedial work and upgrade?
 If so, you could look at suing the council for uneven pavement if they have failed to carry out an uneven pavement repair or corrected uneven paving slabs.
 Were there other obstructions and hazards that caused to you to trip?

 Depending on the circumstances of your pavement accident, you may be able to claim compensation for the injuries that you suffered from whichever body – the local council, for example – who is responsible for their maintenance.

 It is easy to think that there is ‘no one to blame’ or ‘it is just one of those things’.
 Read on to find out more about claiming tripping on pavement and learn what the process of suing compensation entails.
 And with Accident Claim’s no win, no fee service, you can be confident that you will not take a financial gamble.

 Select a section